Kagamma/evil-script/docs/syntax.md

 ### Yield

-- If calls outside coroutines: Quit the script and returns to main process.
-When the process executes the script again, it will continue at where yield's called.
+- If called outside coroutines: Quit the script and returns to main process.
+When the process executes the script again, it will continue at where yield was called.

-- If calls inside coroutines: Quit the current coroutine.
-When the script resumes the coroutine, it will continue at where yield's called.
+- If called inside coroutines: Quit the current coroutine.
+When the script resumes the coroutine, it will continue at where yield was called.

-- If calls inside a thread: Yields the processor to other threads.
+- If called inside a thread: Yields the processor to other threads.

 - `yield (expression)` is equivalent to:
 ```